icchankun/icchankun/README.md

-## Hi there, I'm icchan👋
+## Hi there, I'm icchankun👋

 ### I'm an architecture student and student engineer.

-- 🔭 I’m currently working on [bilbil](https://github.com/icchan-webapp/bilbil.git)
+- 🔭 I’m currently working on [bilbil](https://github.com/icchankun/bilbil.git)
 - 🌱 I’m currently learning Ruby on Rails and Vue.js

 ### Connect with me: